pankaj1101/product_management_app_using_bloc/README.md

-**Flutter Exploring Bloc State Management**
+🛒 Flutter Product Management App
-This repository contains a Flutter application designed for managing and viewing products.
-The app features a robust architecture utilizing the BLoC (Business Logic Component) pattern for state management and Equatable for comparing and managing product states.
+A robust Flutter application for managing and viewing products, built with modern state management techniques and a focus on seamless user experience.

-**Key Features:**
+🚀 Features
+Product Listing:

-Product Listing: Displays a list of products fetched from a remote API.
+Displays a list of products fetched from a remote API.
+Product Details:

-Product Details: Allows navigation to a detailed view of each product, including its description and other attributes.
+Navigate to detailed views of each product, showcasing descriptions, images, and other attributes.
+Cart Management:

-Cart Management: Users can add products to a common cart, with checks to prevent duplicate entries.
+Add products to a shared cart with built-in checks to prevent duplicates.
+State Management:

-State Management: Utilizes the BLoC pattern for managing state changes and handling user actions effectively.
+Powered by the BLoC (Business Logic Component) pattern to manage complex states and user interactions effectively.
-Product Duplication Check: Ensures that products added to the cart are not duplicated, providing proper state management and feedback.
+Product Duplication Check:

+Ensures products are not duplicated in the cart, with accurate state feedback.
-Image Loading: Implements image loading with progress indicators to enhance user experience.
+Image Loading:

+Includes a progress indicator for image loading, enhancing user experience.
+Decimal Handling:

-Decimal Handling: Features utilities for formatting decimal numbers to two decimal places.
+Utilizes utilities to format decimal numbers to two decimal places, ensuring price consistency.

-**Technologies Used:**
+🛠️ Technologies Used
-Flutter: For building the mobile application.
+Flutter: Framework for building cross-platform mobile applications.
-Dart: The programming language used for development.
+Dart: Programming language used for the development.
-BLoC: For state management and business logic separation.
+BLoC: State management solution for separation of business logic.
-Equatable: For value comparison of state and event classes.
+Equatable: Simplifies comparison of state and event classes.
-Http: For making API requests.
+HTTP: Handles API requests to fetch product data.
+Flutter Localizations: Supports multi-language functionality